swyxio/ai-notes/Resources/AI-hackathon-stack.md

 # AI Hackathon Stack

+> ⚠️ This is a **very** new/immature list, created for [the Latent Space Demo Day](https://lspace.swyx.io/p/demo-day-2023).
+The category labels not that well thought through.
+Please [get in touch](https://discord.gg/gR6yP6wbfq) if you have better ideas for how to organize this, it is welcome.

 Below is a curated list of useful tools and examples for developers tackling AI Hackathons, together with useful hackathon-centric offers and templates for you to get started quickly.

 If you represent a tool or vendor, please feel free to send in a PR for your tool, but note that we may reword or reject your submission based on subjective fit.

-Created for the Latent Space Demo Day: https://lspace.swyx.io/p/demo-day-2023

 ## AI Infra and Tooling